For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

-The ladies start talking about all the apologies they've received from men.
+The ladies start talking about all the apologies they have received from men.
 Some examples include: he is sorry because he does not know how she got your number, sorry because he was high, sorry because he is only human, and sorry because he thought she could handle it.
 The lady in blue then declares that she does not need any more apologies.
 She goes on to say that men should keep their apologies for themselves, because she does not need them to soothe her soul and she cannot use them.
 Rather than accepting apologies, she is going to do whatever she wants: yell, scream, and break things.
 And she will not apologize for any of it.